oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/locations.md

 This file is tagged by session for quick reference.
 Tags like [S01] indicate the primary session where the location is used.

 Locations by session:
-- [S01] Altdorf: The Apothecary Front; Border Waystations (Brücke-Watch); Altdorf: The Candle Vault; The Hollow Way
+- [S01] Altdorf: The Apothecary Front; Altdorf: The Candle Vault; The Hollow Way
 - [S02] Nuln: Sir Arto Brett’s Golden Pike
-- [S03] River Stir: Eléonore’s Bone Barge; Perfume Still of Ysabeau
+- [S03] River Stir: Eléonore’s Bone Barge; Brücke-Watch Waystation (customs, optional); Perfume Still of Ysabeau
 - [S04] Parravon Proper; Château Malchance; The Ossuary of Ravennes
 - [S05] Château Malchance (Grand Ball)